-The graph below provides an overiew of head count (HC) and Full Time Equivalent (FTE) employees, excluding casuals as at 30 June 2024 and how this compares to the same time in 2022/2023 year.
-The increase in head count relates to some approved additional resource to deliver on work/projects, additional external funding and filling of long-term vacancies, and more part time employees being hired.
+The graph below provides an overview of head count (HC) and FTE (excluding casuals) as at 30 June 2024 and how this compares at the same time in 2022/2023 year.
+The increase in head count relates to some approved additional resource to deliver on work/projects, additional external funding and filling of long-term vacancies and more part time employment being hired.